docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/dollar-object.rst

 0x0200 (512): Enables the localization feature of the toString method.
 Equivalent to the localize property.

-NOTE: Other bit values are not public and should not be used. global
+.. note:: Other bit values are not public and should not be used.

+global

 Global